 Forget Valentine’s Day and Cupid: the most romantic event to take place in February was #LoveYourBacklog Week with LightningEllen over at Livid Lightning!
 This was our attempt to encourage everyone to appreciate their ever-growing pile of video games rather than feel ashamed by it.
 We asked bloggers to write a post all about their backlogs; and for next month, we’ll be tackling the title that’s been waiting for us the longest for #MaybeinMarch.
 Keep your eyes peeled for more information soon on the Livid Lightning site.

 I’m also in the process of cooking up something new with Chris from OverThinker Y. We’re still not entirely sure where it’s heading yet but it’s a project which will see us combine our skills: his talent for narrative and character development, and my love for flowcharts and formulas.
-There’ll be more news as soon as we’ve made progress but in the meantime, why not take a look at the Campaigns and quests page to find out what else is going on?
+There’ll be more news as soon as we’ve made progress but in the meantime, why not take a look at the Side-missions page to find out what else is going on?
 If you’ve got a collaboration you’d like to see added to the list, get in touch!

 Since moving into our house two years ago, we’ve not really touched the garden and it’s now a complete mess.
 We contacted a company to help us with it at the start of the year but progress has been hindered by a rogue designer: despite giving them our budget upfront, they produced a design which would cost more than triple that figure to create.
 We’ve since sacked them and will now be doing as much of the work and project management ourselves as possible – which means less time for video games, but a nice garden to use come the summer months.